owncloud-archive/documentation/admin_manual/appliance/installation.rst

    The password is **not** the password you supplied during the configuration wizard.

 .. note::
 	For security reasons ``rpcbind`` should be disabled in the appliance.
+An open, from the internet accessable portmapper service like ``rpcbind`` can be used by an attacker to perform DDoS-Reflection-Attacks.
+Furthermore, the attacker can obtain information about your system, for example running rpc-services, or existing network shares.
+The german IT securyty agency "BSI" reported that systems with an open ``rpcbind`` service were used to perform DDoS-Reflection-Attacks against other systems.
 	If you want to create NFS shares on the appliance and give someone permission to access them, then you can enable ``rpcbind`` again.
 ..
 Links

 .. _VMware: https://www.vmware.com